What’s the difference between your EIN and your D‑U‑N‑S Number? Knowing can help you grow your business.

 If you’re using the D‑U‑N‑S Number to monitor your business relationships, you can understand that the companies you work with or want to work with might also be using yours to assess your company.
-Unfortunately, many business owners don’t pay attention to their business credit scores and ratings, and their business credit file may not accurately reflect their credibility when their partners and prospects look at it.
-Getting a D‑U‑N‑S Number is the first step in joining the Dun & Bradstreet Data Cloud and building your business credit, and you can leverage a strong business credit file to help you get loans, contracts, and more.
+Unfortunately, many business owners don’t pay attention to their business credit scores and ratings, and their business credit file may not reflect their credibility when their partners and prospects look at it.
+Getting a D‑U‑N‑S Number is the first step in joining the Dun & Bradstreet Data Cloud and potentially building your business credit, and you can leverage a strong business credit file to help you get loans, contracts, and more.
 Here’s how getting a D‑U‑N‑S Number can benefit manufacturers, suppliers, and construction business owners, specifically:

 The D‑U‑N‑S Number for Manufacturers